 Chile is an early adopter of a fiscal rule, yet adoption came at the end of a long period during which the public debt was reduced from 165% in 1985 to 20% of GDP by 2000.
-The intention was to solidify and codify the emerging fiscal discipline tradition.22 Maybe because of its pioneering aspect, the rule is technically complex (for non-economists) and not quite complete.23 Initially introduced informally, the rule has been written into law in 2006 (Fiscal Responsibility Law).
+The intention was to solidify and codify the emerging fiscal discipline tradition.22 Maybe because of its pioneering aspect, the rule is technically complex (for non-economists) and not quite complete.23 Initially introduced as an informal procedure, the rule has been written into law in 2006 (Fiscal Responsibility Law).

 The rule requires that the cyclically adjusted primary budget be in surplus.
 The target was 1% from 2001 until 2008, when it was reduced to 0.5%, and further to 0% in 2009 to allow for a counter-cyclical response to the global crisis.
 In practice, the procedure is to estimate cyclically adjusted government revenues and to then derive total maximum spending.
-There is no escape clause but the target can be changed, as already noted.
+There is no escape clause but the target can be changed.
 While the budget must be ex ante in conformity with the rule, there is no sanction when the realized budget differs, presumably because the underlying assumptions proved to be too optimistic, which happened twice, in 2002 and 2009.

 The calculation of the ex ante structural revenues is therefore the lynchpin of the rule.
 Beyond the usual complexity of taking into account cyclical effects, Chile's rule is highly sensitive to copper price fluctuations because tax revenues from copper production can represent a quarter of total public income.
 Given the volatility of copper prices, it is essential but highly challenging to correct ex ante for these fluctuations.
-This is where an institution is needed to operate the rule.
+This is where an institution enters the picture.
 A committee of independent experts is in charge of providing the government with assumptions regarding GDP and the long-run price of copper.
 It follows that forecast errors concerning the GDP cannot be the result of government's manipulation.
 It also follows that the actual price of copper is likely to differ in any given year from the long run estimate.
-It is expected that the independent experts are not biased, so that forecast errors must cancel out over time, thus imparting no bias to the rule.